 If you want to start with the violin and buy one, you need to be aware that this is an instrument that requires a lot of care and maintenance.
 Just take a good look at how a violinist unwraps his instrument.
 You can see the attention that he gives to that violin.

 Once you start playing the violin, you’ll notice the appreciation from fellow musicians, band and orchestra members, and your friends and your family too.
 You’ll become a part of a sophisticated musician community.
 You’ll attend and play on orchestra and ensemble events.
-But first thing first, you got to choose your violin to begin with.
+But first things first, you got to choose your violin to begin with.
 And we at Violinio got you covered with our 5 reviews for the best violin for beginners out there.

 Best Beginners Violin Reviews